• Skip to primary navigation

 Valentina K. Wein

-Using no oil, these Pumpkin Spice Glazed Air Fryer Donut Holes are crispy on the outside with a soft texture on the inside.
-Their lovely warming flavors are perfect for the fall and winter months.
+Using no oil, these Glazed Pumpkin Air Fryer Donut Holes are crispy on the outside with a soft texture on the inside.
+These donuts are made without yeast, and have lovely warming flavors that are perfect for the fall and winter months.

 Makes about 20 donuts / serving size: 2 donuts